brendanc490/WebVR-Test-Patterns/Custom/README.md

 - Create packages of scenes that can be shared via a file or a link.
 - Order of scenes within the package can be easily changed.
 - Scenes are fully editable upon uploading or downloading.
 - Scenes can be switched between using arrow keys or when in immersive mode, the buttons on the left and right controllers.

-## Displaying Patterns

-### Provided Patterns
+- Default package available containing commonly used patterns
 -    Default: A blank pattern that can be quickly edited
 -    Red: A solid red background
 -    Green: A solid green background
 -    Blue: A solid blue background
 -    White: A solid white background
 -    Grille Pattern: A black and white background

+## Displaying Patterns

 ### Selecting a Pattern
 To select a pattern, first ensure that the checkbox for the pattern under ***Pattern List*** has been checked.
 Then select the desired pattern from the ***Pattern Display*** dropdown.